curtislow777/assignment/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

+Social Icons:

+- Scroll to the footer of the website
+- Clicking any of the social media icons will direct the user to the social media page in a new tab

+Index page:

+- Scroll down to see merch
+- Hover over images will dim it
+- Clicking on images will redirect user to the product's official store page
+- Clicking on the 'shop all button' will redirect user to the offical store page

+Discography Page:

+- Hover over the album images for it to expand

 Contact form:

 - go to "contact" page